 Slow Food Russian River Partners

-Also Working on Behalf of Good, Clean and Fair Food
+Also Working on Behalf of Good, Clean and Fair Food for All

 Ag Innovations Network brings people together to build a food system that works for all.
 They care deeply about creating a more economically viable, socially just, and environmentally sound ways to grow and distribute food.
 Facilitating conversations among individuals, farmers, businesses, and communities helps create changes in food policy.